pmwcs/pmwcs/src/icon/README.md

 ## Icon Sizing

 The Material spec details multiple sizes for icons.
 The Icon component doesn't assign a size by default, but these are available to you to force a size.
-Please note, this will only work if you've included the RMWC icon css file.
+Please note, this will only work if you've included the PMWC icon css file.

 ```jsx
 <>